top of page

 EMS-EK001-844530.
 Not to be used for Navigation.

-"The Maritime Area Regulatory Authority (MARA) is a new state agency essentially replacing the existing foreshore unit under the Department of Housing, Local Government and Heritage (DHLGH) and has been established under the Maritime Area Planning (MAP) Act 2021"
+"The Maritime Area Regulatory Authority (MARA) is a new state agency essentially replacing the foreshore unit under the Department of Housing, Local Government and Heritage (DHLGH) and has been established under the Maritime Area Planning (MAP) Act 2021"

 HOW THE CONSENTING PROCESS WORKS